pcanz/pPEG/docs/Design-for-Simplicity.md

 	path = .*/(.+)  where a . dot represents any char

+This matches everything to the end, and then tries to match a `/` slash character.
+This requires the parser to back-track from the end, back to the first `/` slash.

 The equivalent expression as a PEG does not work:

     path = any* ‘/‘ file     # won't work
     file = any+
     any  = ~[]

-Matching any character any number of times will match all the remaining input text and leave nothing else to match .
+Matching any character any number of times will match everything, leaving nothing else to match, so it will than fail to match a `/` slash.
 This is because a PEG makes a committed choice and can not backtrack in the way a regex can.

-But a PEG can use unlimited look-ahead before making a committed choice.
+Instead of overshooting and backtracking a PEG can use unlimited look-ahead before making a committed choice.

-In a pPEG it would be expressed like this:
+In a pPEG it could be expressed like this:

-    path = (~[/]* ‘/‘)* file
+    path = (~'/'* ‘/‘)* file
-    file = ~[]+
+    file = any+

+This matches segments with any characters other than a `/` slash that end with a `/`.
+The path name before the file name is any number of these segments.
+The final remainder is the file name.

+The mental model for matching with a PEG grammar is different from the mental model for matching with a Regex.

-A regex also adds further complexity because of the cryptic syntax and the many different extensions and variations offered by different regex implementations.
+A regex adds a lot more complexity because of the cryptic syntax and the many different extensions and variations offered by different regex implementations.

 A regex can be very fast, but there is no fundamental reason why a pPEG parser can not be equally competitive.